About Our Office

 The Wurth brothers feel blessed to have found Comfort Keepers, an organization that shares their commitment to providing for the growing need for quality, compassionate Alzheimer’s/dementia care, helping seniors live fulfilling lives with dignity and safety.

 The Wurths and the members of their Comfort Keepers team also are committed to supporting the families of persons with Alzheimer’s disease and dementia, helping them become more confident, effective caregivers for their loved ones.
+Our General Manager, Mary Wurth, CDP specializes in Dementia and Alzheimer's care.

 We tailor our comprehensive personal care and companionship care services in care plans that address the express needs of individual seniors and their families.
 This includes care for seniors and other clients who have been diagnosed with Alzheimer’s disease or dementia.
 In fact, the founders of our franchise have an extensive background in innovative Alzheimer’s and dementia care solutions.
 We serve Salina, Junction City, Manhattan, Clay, Cloud, Dickinson, Ellsworth, Geary, Lincoln, Marion, McPherson, Mitchell, Ottawa County, Riley, Saline County, and the surrounding areas of North Central Kansas.